Choominator/pushd/README.md

 ### Testing the Daemon

-To test the daemon, follow the installation instructions above and force it to run in the foreground and connect to the sandbox APNs servers as follows:
+To test the daemon, follow the usage instructions above and force it to run in the foreground and connect to the sandbox APNs servers as follows:

     $ ./pushd -fs

-Which, if everything goes right, should display a message like the following, where 1 is the PID of the daemon and may be any other number on your system:
+Which, if everything goes right, should display a message like this, where 1 is the PID of the daemon and may be any other number on your system:

     pushd[1]: Push Notifications Daemon initialized successfully